-8.18 DCR-Corrected Template Generation
+6.18 DCR-Corrected Template Generation

-Refraction by the Earth's atmosphere results in a dispersion of an astronomical image along the "parallactic angle".
-This amplitude of this dispersion depends on the spectral energy distribution (SED) of the source and the refractive index of the atmosphere.
+Refraction by the Earth's atmosphere results in a wavelength dependent displacement of an astronomical image along the "parallactic angle".
+The fact that astronomical sources are not monochromatic causes a dispersion of the PSF as well as the bulk displacement.
+The amplitude of this dispersion depends on the spectral energy distribution (SED) of the source because of the wavelength dependence of the refractive index of the atmosphere.
 Differential chromatic refraction (DCR) refers to the SED dependent refraction within a given photometric passband.
-For the airmass range of the LSST and its filter complement the amplitude of the DCR could be up to 1.1 arcsec in the u band and 0.8 arcsec in the g band.
+For the airmass range of the LSST and its filter complement the amplitude of the DCR between the red and blue cutoff is up to 1.1 arcsec in the u band and 0.8 arcsec in the g band.
 Image subtraction templates that do not account for DCR will result in dipoles in the subtracted images.